NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 If an SSH host key exists, which is for a typical production setup stored in a persistent shared volume, it remains the same after restarts or upgrades of NSO.
 If no SSH host key exists, the script generates a private and public key.

 In a high-availability (HA) setup, the host key is typically shared by all NSO nodes in the HA group and stored in a persistent shared volume.
-I.e., each NSO node does not generate its host key to avoid fetching the public host key after each failover from the new primary to access the primary's NSO CLI and NETCONF interfaces.
+This is done to avoid fetching the public host key from the new primary after each failover.

 ### HTTPS TLS Certificate <a href="#d5e8574" id="d5e8574"></a>